cewing/training.python_web/html/_sources/presentations/session03.txt

 .. rst-class:: build
 .. container::

-    We've told it that by default we want a principal to have the 'view' permission to see anything.
+    By default we require the 'view' permission to see anything.

+    But we have yet to assign *any permissions to anyone* at all.

-    Let's verify that this worked.
+    Let's verify now that we are unable to see anything in the website.

-    Start your application, and try to view any page (You should get 403 Forbidden):
+    Start your application, and try to view any page (You should get a 403 Forbidden error response):

     .. code-block:: bash